Thermal Tensor Network Simulations of Lattice Fermions with Fixed Filling: MPO-based finite temperature simulations

 The geometric structure of the MPS manifold is well established~\cite{Haegeman2014JoMPGeometry,Gleis2022PRBProjector}.
 All the full-rank MPS's with a fixed bond dimension $D$ form a submanifold embedded in the Hilbert space.
 Consequently, the tangent space $T_{\ket{\Psi}}\mathcal{M}$ at any state $\ket{\Psi}$ can be embedded into $T_{\ket{\Psi}}\mathcal{H}$ and further viewed as a subspace of the Hilbert space via the natural isomorphism $T_{\ket{\Psi}}\mathcal{H} \simeq \mathcal{H}$, where $\mathcal{M}$ denotes the MPS manifold and $\mathcal{H}$ denotes the Hilbert space.
 Under this equivalence, the corresponding projector $P:\mathcal{H} \rightarrow T_{\ket{\Psi}}\mathcal{M}$ can be decomposed as

-in the mixed gauge, where $N$ is the length of the MPS, $P_i^{\rm 1s}$ and $P_i^{\rm b}$ are the projectors onto the renormalized spaces at the $i$-th site and bond, respectively~\cite{Haegeman2016PRBUnifying}.
+in the mixed gauge, where $N_s$ is the number of lattice sites, as well as the length of MPS, $P_i^{\rm 1s}$ and $P_i^{\rm b}$ are the projectors onto the renormalized spaces at the $i$-th site and bond, respectively~\cite{Haegeman2016PRBUnifying}.
 For simplicity, we omit subscripts, but it is important to note that the projectors depend on the base point $\ket{\Psi}$.
 Due to the Choi isomorphism, these projectors have analogous forms for the MPO manifold, as illustrated in Fig.~\ref{Fig3}(a,b).

 Within the representation capacity of a MPS (MPO) manifold with a finite bond dimension, the optimal continuous evolution is described by the tangent-space approximation of the evolution equation, known as TDVP equation.
 For instance, the imaginary-time evolution Eq.~(\ref{Eq:ImaginaryTimeEvolution}) is optimally approximated as